jessekrubin/ry/docs/src/api.md

 class ToPyDateTime(t.Protocol):
+    """Objects that can be converted to a Python `datetime.datetime`."""

     def to_pydatetime(self) -> pydt.datetime: ...

 class ToPyTimeDelta(t.Protocol):
+    """Objects that can be converted to a Python `datetime.timedelta`."""

     def to_pytimedelta(self) -> pydt.timedelta: ...

 class ToPyTzInfo(t.Protocol):
+    """Objects that can be converted to a Python `datetime.tzinfo`."""

     def to_pytzinfo(self) -> pydt.tzinfo: ...
 ```